wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

 and instruction opcodes are virtualized such that the same opcode operates differently on different type combinations.
 Each register in the register file is extended with an 8-bit type field, supporting up to 256 possible dynamic types, and a one bit F/I flag for indicating whether a floating pointer number or an integer is stored in the register.
+The type field of registers are initialized from the per-object type ID when a value or an object pointer is loaded from the memory hierarchy.
+The design assumes that the type ID is stored in either the same word or an adjacent word of the value being loaded into the register via load instruction, and provides a general mechanism for loading the type.
+In order to extract the bits for representing the type ID, three registers are used, namely offset, shift, and mask.